probmods/ppaml2016/chapters/5-data.md

 Advantages:

 - Gives uncertainties about price
-- Can ask what-if questions: what if B goes viral? what could cause costs to be high?
+- Can ask what-if questions: what if B goes viral?

+Exercise: play with what the request priors and ask, under your priors, what could cause costs to be high?

 ## Censored weight regression